Privacy

 How district personnel use your data?

-The District Personnel Data Consent Form asks for name, address, contact telephone numbers including mobile, email address and consent to be contacted regarding GB business.
+The District Personnel Data Consent Form asks for name, address, contact telephone numbers including mobile, and email address and consent to be contacted regarding GB business.
 District personnel will use this information only for the administration and management of the district.
 District personnel are not permitted to use any of this information for any other purpose than what the form intends.

 How long is data stored for?

-Districts are not permitted to store personal data forever; they only hold GB members data for as long as they are legally able to do so.
-However, sometimes they will keep personal data for historical reasons (eg. photographs and minutes of meetings) but you will always have a right to ask for it to be destroyed.
+Districts are not permitted to store personal data forever; they only hold GB members' data for as long as they are legally able to do so.
+However, sometimes they will keep personal data for historical reasons (e.g. photographs and minutes of meetings) but you will always have a right to ask for it to be destroyed.

 In determining the appropriate retention period for personal data, we require our District personnel to consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which they process your personal data and whether they can achieve those purposes through other means, and the applicable legal requirements.